 Pyramidal form and dense graceful branches producing fine green needles with silver blue undersides; a habit that is wider at the bottom, sweeping up to a spire; this stunning tree commands attention; loves deep rich well drained soil and full sun

-Silver Blue Serbian Spruce has attractive green foliage with silvery blue undersides which emerges light green in spring.
+Silver Blue Serbian Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive green foliage with silvery blue undersides which emerges light green in spring.
 The needles are highly ornamental and remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth brick red bark adds an interesting dimension to the landscape.

 Silver Blue Serbian Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.